lmirel/MorphingClockRemix/README.md

 - it uses animated icons for weather: sunny, cloudy, rainy, thunders, snow, etc.. (not all tested yet)
 - it has night mode from 8pm to 8am when it only shows a moon and 2 twinkling stars and a dimmed display
 - temperature and humidity change color based on (what most might consider) comfortable values
+- fireworks for special ocasions ;-)= adapted for Arduino from https://r3dux.org/2010/10/how-to-create-a-simple-fireworks-effect-in-opengl-and-sdl/

 tested ONLY using the NodeMCU variant listed as NodeMCU 1.0 (ESP-12E Module) in Arduino Studio